 When Commander John Koenig (Martin Landau), Dr. Helena Russell (Barbara Bain), Professor Victor Bergman (Barry Morse), and the rest of the scientific research colony on Moonbase Alpha flew over U.S. syndicated television airwaves on their way to the far reaches of the universe, they were received with mixed reviews.
 Though it has more of a resemblance in characters and storylines to Star Trek: The Next Generation, at the time it was compared to Star Trek, the original series.
-Though the special effects were ahead of their time, Season One of Space: 1999 has a slow-paced intensity in both storytelling and performances that made it difficult to appreciate in 1975.
-Significant changes were made in Season Ywo in attempt to make the show more appealing to audiences including cast, set, costumes, and storylines.
+While the special effects were ahead of their time, Season One of Space: 1999 has a slow-paced intensity in both storytelling and performances that made it difficult to appreciate in 1975.
+Significant changes were made in Season Two in attempt to make the show more appealing to audiences including cast, set, costumes, and storylines.
 Sadly, the introduction of Maya (Catherine Schell), an alien who could turn herself into any living creature; some energized scripts; and a more emotional Koenig and Russell could not prolong the journey.

 These episodes look great for their age and though the music choices may not have been mine, the sound is excellent.
 I have rarely seen this much bonus material on one release, making it perfect for those who are new to Space: 1999.

-- NEW Mission To Moonbase Alpha: An Interview With Actress Barbara Bain
+- NEW Mission to Moonbase Alpha: An Interview with Actress Barbara Bain

-- NEW Into The Uncertain Future: An Interview With Actor Nick Tate
+- NEW Into the Uncertain Future: An Interview with Actor Nick Tate

-- NEW Brain Behind The Destruction: An Interview With Director Kevin Connor
+- NEW Brain Behind the Destruction: An Interview with Director Kevin Connor

-- NEW Moonbase Merch: A Tour Of Space:1999 Ephemera With Author John Muir
+- NEW Moonbase Merch: A Tour of Space:1999 Ephemera With Author John Muir

-- NEW Audio Commentary By Author Anthony Taylor On “Dragon’s Domain” And “The Metamorph”
+- NEW Audio Commentary by Author Anthony Taylor on “Dragon’s Domain” and “The Metamorph”

-- Audio Commentary By Series Co-Creator Gerry Anderson On “Breakaway” And “Dragon’s Domain”
+- Audio Commentary by Series Co-Creator Gerry Anderson on “Breakaway” and “Dragon’s Domain”

-- “These Episodes” – Nearly 100 Minutes Of Reflections On Some Of Space:1999’s Iconic Episodes From The People Who Made Them
+- “These Episodes” – Nearly 100 Minutes of Reflections on Some of Space:1999‘s Iconic Episodes from the People Who Made Them

 - “Memories Of Space” Featurette

-- Interview With Sylvia Anderson
+- Interview with Sylvia Anderson

-- Guardian Of Piri Remembered With Actress Catherine Schell
+- Guardian Of Piri Remembered with Actress Catherine Schell

 - Vintage Year Two Interviews